Drier this time around12th July 2010

 Last time I went to Arran, it was during an Easter weekend with a very mixed weather forecast.
 Despite that, I gained the satisfaction of getting to the top of the island’s highest hill, Goatfell, and a bus ride around the island.
-What I cannot deny was the existence of low cloud and heavy rain showers on that first visit over four years ago but something could be made of the drier interludes anyway.
+What I cannot deny was the existence of low clouds and heavy rain showers on that first visit over four years ago, but something could be made of the drier interludes anyway.

 The weather that I met near the end of June couldn’t have been more different.
 So far, this year has turned out to be unusually dry in May and June though July looks as if it is getting an unsettled start.
 Things weren’t looking so settled as I travelled up to Arran on Thursday with a belt of rain bearing cloud dropping south over mainland Britain.
 While on the subject of weather, it might have been best to stay east if I had wanted sun but the allure of going west won out on this occasion.
-In any case, strong sunshine and heat tend to go together at this time of year so gaining a cloudy respite is no bad thing either.
+In any case, strong sunshine and heat tend to go together at this time of year, so gaining a cloudy respite is no bad thing either.

 Arising next morning revealed that the day had made a very promising start.
-After breakfast, I organised myself for a day’s walking though conversation with another visitor may have meant my forgetting my walking poles.
+After breakfast, I organised myself for a day’s walking, though conversation with another visitor may have meant my forgetting my walking poles.
 It would have been better to have had them with but I was well into my walk before I remembered my omission.
 A bit more presence of mind than usual was to be in order for any descents and having the whole day for a none too adventurous schedule was to help enormously.
 For once, I wasn’t trying to cram in too much.

 Having been perusing Paddy Dillon’s Cicerone guide to walking on Arran, I had the bones of a plan too.
-Usually these things can be very wide open for me though that can have its uses when you find something of interest to explore that hadn’t come to mind until I am on an excursion.
+Usually, these things can be very wide open for me, though that can have its uses when you find something of interest to explore that hadn’t come to mind until I am on an excursion.
 Those little surprises often add zest to a trip and one discovery on Harris comes to mind from a few years ago.

 My hike started out along the A841 with stops to look back at Lochranza in the growing heat.
 After the distillery, I picked up a path that was to allow me to escape from tarmac for much of the day.
 As I was to discover, quite a few folk use it to get to Loch na Davie before turning back again.
-In no way were hillsides overrun but it did mean that I needed to share.
+In no way were the hillsides overrun but it did mean that I needed to share.
 Quite why one of the others needed to stay on his mobile phone for much of the way is beyond me.
-It goes against my main motivation for journeying through empty hill country: to leave all the paraphernalia and pressures of modern life behind me for a while so as to recharge my spirit.
+It goes against my main motivation for journeying through empty hill country: to leave all the paraphernalia and pressures of modern life behind me for a while to recharge my spirit.

 What helped towards that episode of total immersion in the countryside was my leaving the path later on.
 Before that, I rounded Beinn Bhreac with Glen Iorsa and its ribbon of Iorsa Water opening out beneath me.
 Carn Mor and the nearby rocky Caisteal Abhail were at my back with the by now cloud-filled skies limiting the sunshine and any photographic action.
 However, the sun was by then in the wrong place for any successful photos of the rocky photogenic stuff; you need the sun to be in the west for that and it hadn’t got that far at that point in the day.

 From there, it was a matter of studying contours to find the least taxing descent into Glen Catacol.
 Taking in Loch Tanna might have made a tempting prospect but I wasn’t going to be so greedy.
-Legs were tiring too so that may have been the deciding factor and there still was some height to lose as I passed the waterfalls of Abhainn Mor with yet another Beinn Bhreac above me.
+My legs were tiring too, so that may have been the deciding factor and there still was some height to lose as I passed the waterfalls of Abhainn Mor with yet another Beinn Bhreac above me.
 Very oddly, it seemed as if there was an attempt by dragonflies and other largish insects to stop me going forward; rightly or wrongly, it felt as if my legs were being mobbed.
-It’s not something that ever happened to me before so it might an idea to get up to speed on insect behaviour.
+It’s not something that ever happened to me before so it might be an idea to get up to speed on insect behaviour.
 Otherwise, there were a few folk, not many though, coming up against me.
 Were they headed for Loch Tanna?

 After making pains not to trip on any stones that littered the path, I reached those more level and kinder parts.
 The sun started to try getting through the cloud cover as I passed Gleann Diomhan and its National Nature Reserve.
 This would have been where I came down if I hadn’t deviated from the path to take up a more roaming course.
 Creag na h-Iolaire towered above me and I might have been convinced that my climbing was over for the day.
 In fact, there was a little more as I neared the road at Fairhaven.
 This may not have been much but it speared any sense of complacency.

 Once back on tarmac, I had it in mind to check out the Catacol Bay Hotel for a spot of food.
-First, there was the continue battle between sun and cloud to keep me occupied as I looked back towards where I had walked.
+First, there was the continued battle between sun and cloud to keep me occupied as I looked back towards where I had walked.
 Meall nan Damh was rearing to the south of where I was and sending the road all around it.
 Out to the west was Kintyre where I would be the day after.

 When I reached the aforementioned hotel, it looked a down at heel sort of place but it did food all day and that was to satisfy me.
-It was good to know that I wasn’t too early for service and there were folk holding up the bar already.
+It was good to know that I wasn’t too early for service and folk were holding up the bar already.
 Suitably refuelled, I continued my journey back to Lochranza with the Claonaig ferry crossing to Arran for its last sailing of the day; it was to convey me to the mainland the following morning.

 Unhurried strolling was to return me to Lochranza though it would not have been all on tarmac if I had been aware of such thing as a postman’s path between Catacol and my destination.
-More height gain would have been brought upon me but my refuelling should have helped me deal with that.
+More height gain would have been brought upon me, but my refuelling should have helped me deal with that.
 Apparently, there’s a need to watch out for a rocky edge too but I have managed loads of those so it wouldn’t have been a major issue.
-Once back at my accommodation again, I relaxed a while before settling down for the night a tired but sated Irish lad.
+Once back at my accommodation again, I relaxed a while before settling down for the night, a tired but sated Irish lad.

 Please be aware that comment moderation is enabled and may delay the appearance of your contribution.